Dictyoolithus: Distribution

 Dictyoolithus is known from Hongpo, a town in Xixia County, Henan.
 This is in the Lower Cretaceous Sigou Formation.
 It has also been discovered in Lishui, Zhejiang, in the Upper Cretaceous Chichengshan Formation.

 History

 Dictyoolithus was first discovered and described in 1994 by Chinese paleontologist and pioneer of fossil eggshell classification, Zhao Zikui.
-He named two oopsecies: D. hongpoensis and D. neixiangensis (now Protodictyoolithus neixiangensis).
+He named two oospecies: D. hongpoensis and D. neixiangensis (now Protodictyoolithus neixiangensis).
 However, since excavations were still going on at the time, his description was brief.
 In 2004, a third oospecies was named, D. jiangi, followed by a fourth, D. gonzhulingensis in 2006.
 However, in 2013 Chinese paleontologists Wang Qiang, Zhao Zikui, Wang Xiaolin, Zhang Shukang, and Jiang Yan'gen did a reanalysis of the entire oofamily Dictyoolithidae, and split the oogenus Dictyoolithus into two, classifying "D." neixiangensis and "D." jiangi within a new oogenus: Protodictyoolithus.
 Furthermore, they moved "D." gonzhulingensis into an entirely different oofamily and oogenus, reclassifying it as a member of Similifaveoloolithus.